 That is what Foundem experienced.
 It was supposed to be a better search engine than Google years ago.
 While Foundem as just a startup then, Google already controlled search but not like today where Google absolutely dominate.

 While Google was fined 2.1 B Euro recently for doing that to new startup, Foundem.com, the company was practically wiped out from the market.

 Why I want to reconsider my relationship with Google

 Google has been good to me so far, but there are things that slowly made me uncomfortable with over the years.
 Most people think that is it about their personal data.
 It’s that but it is also more than that.

-Looking at the overall picture, I find it strange that while Google claim to have issues policing YouTube, while on the other hand, it is busy dipping its tentacles into my harddrive and phone, uploading photos and videos I make.
+Looking at the overall picture, I find it strange that while Google claims to have issues policing YouTube, while on the other hand, it is busy dipping its tentacles into my harddrive and phone, uploading photos and videos I make, via Google Photos

 Yes, initially it was my choice to use Google photos to backup my photos and videos, but I no longer do so.
 The two things just doesn’t add up when you give it some thought.

 If the product is free, you are the product.

 I’ve read about Google deleting email accounts, YouTube deleting channels, leaking your data from Android, Google de-listing entire websites, and some of the practices that big corporations tend to do, and I think it is about time to take back some of the power I, as a user gave to Google.

 One problem with YouTube is, they can’t tell which videos are okay, and which ones are not.
 The algorithm that YouTube uses to flag a video often times don’t work well, and request to review the video can take a long time.